 Patrolman John Gulden

 John Henry Gulden was born on April 29, 1899, in Belt, Montana, to Charles J. Gulden and Alice K. Stegeman.
-Gulden and his three siblings grew up in Montana until the family moved to a farm in Pleasant Valley west of Goldendale in 1914.
+Gulden and his three siblings grew up in Montana until the family moved to a farm in Pleasant Valley, east of Goldendale, in 1914.

 Gulden married Ruth M. Derby on April 24, 1924, in Lansing, Michigan.
 The couple returned to the family farm one year later and had two sons: Lawrence Charles born in 1925, and Robert Henry born in 1927.
 Lawrence tragically passed away at the age of three in 1928, and Robert passed away in 1989.